-We’re working on putting together the 5th Chromosome 18 Europe Family Conference in the Doubletree Hilton Glasgow on June 22-24, 2018.
-Will you be in the next group picture?
+The 5th Chromosome 18 Europe Family Conference is taking place in the Doubletree Hilton Glasgow on June 22-24, 2018.

-Funds may be tighter than ever before, but just as at our first conference in 2010, getting together will be the real benefit of all the fundraising you are doing to bring us all together to laugh learn and play.
-Flights and accommodation have been booked by some, and replies are coming in to my requests for speakers.
-Thank you to everyone for suggestions for presentations: we’ll do what we can afford 😉
+Funds are tighter than ever before, but just as at our first conference in 2010, getting together will be the real benefit of all the fundraising you are doing to bring us all together to laugh learn and play.

-Thank you to everyone who is working hard to raise the funds we need to run an inclusive, informative conference.
+Thank you to everyone who has worked and is working so hard to raise the funds we need to run an inclusive, informative conference.

 The conference will start on Friday morning, and crèche and Sibs4Sibs registration forms will come out at the same time as conference registration forms.

-Tracey Francis will talk about Preparing Parent Carers for Transition
+Tracey Francis, Contact: Preparing Parent Carers for Transition

 Lunch together in the hotel